What is the right harp for me?

 (mid-range to top-end)

-A concert harp will have a better-quality soundboard (generally in solid wood), which gives a better sound and allows the concert artist to fully express their talent.
-You will also find more solid wood, and the best quality in all other parts of the body.
+A concert harp will have a better-quality soundboard, which gives a better sound and allows the concert artist to fully express their talent.
+You will also find better woods in all other parts of the body.
 The mechanism and its finishes will also be of superior quality.